-In addition to the pandemic, society is facing the even greater challenge of responding to and adapting to climate change.
+In addition to the pandemic and cost of living, society is facing the even greater challenge of responding to and adapting to climate change.
 It is inevitable that a transition to Net Zero will mean changes to the way we travel, reducing our current car dependency in favour of sustainable modes.
 For some Deaf people, disabled people, and older people this transition offers an opportunity to address some of barriers that currently make travel difficult or impossible.
 For other disabled people and older people, completely dependant on the car for mobility, the prospect of transition will understandably be a worry.
 In responding to climate change it is essential we do not repeat past mistakes and that tackling inequalities is a key priority for a just transition to Net Zero.

-Because of the recent crisis and the massive challenge of climate change, Imtac believes it essential that Government reconsiders its current approach to making travel, our streets, and our places accessible and inclusive to everyone.
-We are recommending a new approach focusing on 4 key principles:
+Because of the recent crises and the massive challenge of climate change, Imtac believes it essential that Government reconsiders its current approach to making travel, our streets, and our places accessible and inclusive to everyone.
+Based on our ongoing engagement with others we are recommending a new approach focusing on 4 key principles: